Please telephone or email the school office by 8.50am if your child is going to be absent.

 Formal parent’s evenings are held in the Autumn and Spring term.
 These are meetings between parents and teachers where we discuss your child’s progress and any concerns.
-It is so important for you all to attend.
-Appointment lists are in the dining hall for you to sign up for an appointment of your choice.
-After the first morning these lists then go up on classroom doors.
+It is very important for you to attend.
+Appointment lists will be attached to the outside double doors leading to the infant & junior playgrounds where you can sign up for an appointment of your choice.
 The head teacher and SENCO are also available on a “drop in” basis during these evenings.

 Photography at school events

-We do allow parents to photograph and video our events, but any photograph taken at school events or on school grounds must be for your own personal use and must not be transmitted electronically.
+We do allow parents to photograph and video events, with prior consent, but any photographs taken at school events or on school grounds must be for your own personal use and must not be transmitted electronically.

 In the Autumn term a photographer visits school to take photographs of individuals and family groups and in the Summer term whole class photographs are taken.
 Parents can then purchase these photographs.
 Further details will come from the school office nearer the time.